Physiology 001 - Introduction to Human Physiology » Spring 2022 » Lecture Exam 1

 In an atom, the number of protons always equals the number.

-B. of quarks.
+B. of electrons.

-D. of neutrons.
+D. of neutrons and protons.

 Question #13